Restoring a Vintage Steinway Piano – Premium Piano Rebuilding

 Over time a piano’s cabinet can fall into disrepair.
-After decades of use the finish can become marred and the cabinet damaged.
+After decades of use, the finish can become marred and the cabinet damaged.
 Many times the figured wood grain will become completely obscured by a rough and worn finish.
 Refinishing the piano refreshes the look and returns a ‘like new’ feel to the instrument.
-Here at Chupp’s Pianos, we utilize the finest processes and materials to ensure a properly cured, beautiful looking result.
+Here at Chupp’s Pianos, we utilize the finest processes and materials to complete world-class visual restorations.
 Our premium closed pore lacquer finishes are hand rubbed to the desired sheen.
-The result is a completely smooth and clear finish for optimum clarity.
-We utilize a hand rubbed method over the faster spray only finishes.
+This creates a completely smooth and transparent finish for optimum clarity.
+We choose to use the time-tested hand rubbed method over the faster spray only finishes.
 This results in a fully repairable piano finish without any particles that can obscure the gorgeous wood and color below.
-It takes longer and requires more expertise, but the beautiful result is worth the effort!
+It takes longer and requires more expertise, but the beautiful result is worth the effort.

 Rebuilding the Action

-We utilize genuine Steinway, German Renner or any other high-quality action parts of your choosing.
+We utilize genuine New York Steinway & Sons, German Renner or any other high-quality action parts of your choosing.
 Custom built and regulated actions are just one of the many options available to you when you choose to have us restore your piano.
 Each action is properly regulated and expert tone regulation is conducted to ensure the very best playing experience that is custom tailored to your preferences.
 Our technicians are experts in conducting action analysis in order to select the parts that are perfect for your piano.
 We are passionate in crafting an instrument that is of true concert-level quality and capable of supporting the repertoire of the finest artists.

 Repairing or Replacing the Pinblock

-The pinblock (sometimes also called a wrestplank) inside of a grand piano is required to withstand about 40,000 pounds of tension from the hundreds of strings.
-As a pinblock ages, the holes in which the tuning pins sit become worn or enlarged.
+The pinblock, sometimes also called a wrestplank inside of a standard grand piano must withstand approximately 40,000 pounds of tension placed upon it by the strings.
+As a pinblock ages under this consistent tension, the holes in which the tuning pins are driven become worn and enlarged.
 This causes the pins to become loose and compromise the tuning stability.

 The piano will constantly slip out of tune affecting the quality of the sound and the overall playing experience.
-Restoring or replacing the piano’s pinblock becomes necessary and our piano technicians are very skilled in that process.
+Restoring or replacing the piano’s pinblock becomes necessary and our piano technicians are very skilled in both processes.
 Many times we can restore and continue to utilize the original pinblock or we can replace it with a premium custom manufactured block.
-These multi-layered pinblocks are made of the finest hard-rock maple.
+These multi-layered pinblocks are made of the finest hard maple.
 When installing a new pinblock, each one is carefully drilled and fitted to the piano.
 This ensures optimum tuning and structural stability.

 The Piano Strings

 Piano strings are one of the most important sound producing parts of a piano.
 High-quality music wire is essential for producing full, quality tone.
-Piano wire is made from tempered high carbon steel.
+Piano wire is made of tempered high carbon steel.
 Steel utilized in piano strings must withstand incredibly high tension, repeated stretching and relentless blows from the piano’s hammers.
 Precise manufacturing is required for a consistent and clean tonal quality.

 Our premium rebuilt pianos utilize the finest strings available.
-German manufactured wire and the finest copper wound bass strings are standard in all of our restorations.
-Each hammer is carefully fitted to the string to ensure the string is struck at the proper location.
+World-class music wire and the finest custom copper wound bass strings are standard in all of our restorations.
+Each hammer is carefully fitted to the string to ensure that it is struck at the proper location.
 Restringing correctly is not a quick and easy process.
-There are over 200 strings in a grand piano and each string must be properly fit, installed and tuned to create the very best possible tone.
+There are over 200 strings in a grand piano and each string must be properly fit, cut, coiled and tuned to create the very best possible tone.